Back to National Guide

 Adelaide-Specific Considerations

 Established suburbs with mature gardens (Norwood, Unley, Burnside, Mitcham, Colonel Light Gardens).
 These suburbs have large, established gardens that have grown for decades.
-Fence painting in these areas often involves working around rose bushes, hedges, and established trees that have grown against the fence line.
-If possible, trim back vegetation before your painter arrives.
-It saves time (and therefore money) and protects your plants from paint splatter.
+Fence painting in these areas often involves working around rose bushes, hedges, and trees that have grown directly against the fence line.
+Trimming back vegetation at least 300mm from the fence before your painter arrives saves time (and therefore money) and protects your plants from paint splatter.
+If you share a boundary fence, discuss the job with your neighbour first: splitting the cost is common practice under the SA Fences Act, and coordinating garden access makes the job quicker for both sides.

 Dry climate advantages.
 Adelaide's low humidity is genuinely ideal for deck and fence work.
 Unlike Melbourne, you rarely lose days to rain.
-Unlike Brisbane, humidity does not interfere with coating adhesion.
-The main constraint is extreme heat: during heatwaves, work needs to happen before 10am.
-But for most of the year (March through November), Adelaide offers near-perfect conditions for outdoor timber coating.
+Unlike Brisbane, humidity does not interfere with coating adhesion or drying.
+The only constraint is extreme heat: during heatwaves, work needs to happen before 10am, and some painters will pause work entirely on 40 degrees C+ days.
+For most of the year (March through November), Adelaide offers near-perfect conditions for outdoor timber coating, making scheduling more predictable than in any other capital.

-Pine fencing.
-Treated pine paling fences are the standard boundary fence across Adelaide.
-Without coating, they weather and degrade within a few years in Adelaide's UV.
+Pine fencing across Adelaide.
+Treated pine paling fences are the standard boundary fence across metropolitan Adelaide.
+Without coating, they weather and degrade within 2–3 years in Adelaide's UV.
 A coat of paint or opaque stain every 3–4 years is the standard maintenance cycle.
-If you are painting a boundary fence, discuss with your neighbour first.
-Splitting the cost for a shared fence is common practice.
+For fences in exposed positions (full northern sun, no shade), consider a premium exterior acrylic with strong UV resistance.
+Wattyl Solagard Deck & Timber Paint offers a 25-year warranty against peeling and does not need a primer on timber, which saves one coat of labour.

-Northern suburbs (Salisbury, Elizabeth, Gawler).
-Larger blocks with longer fence runs.
-These areas tend to have more exposed, treeless yards where UV hits every surface.
-Timber degradation can be faster than in shaded inner-suburban gardens.
+Northern suburbs (Salisbury, Elizabeth, Gawler, Munno Para).
+Larger blocks with longer fence runs mean higher total surface areas.
+These suburbs tend to have more exposed, treeless yards where UV hits every surface without shade.
+Timber degradation is faster here than in the shaded inner-suburban gardens of Burnside or Mitcham.
+A 30-metre fence run on each side boundary is not unusual, representing over 200 m2 of paintable surface when both sides are included.

-Hills suburbs (Stirling, Crafers, Bridgewater).
-The Adelaide Hills receive more moisture than the plains.
-Decks and fences in shaded positions can develop mould and algae, similar to Melbourne conditions.
-A mould wash before coating is standard practice in the Hills.
+Adelaide Hills (Stirling, Crafers, Bridgewater, Mount Lofty).
+The Hills receive more moisture than the plains, and shaded positions can develop mould and algae, similar to Melbourne conditions.
+A dedicated mould wash ($50–$100 in product cost) before coating is standard practice in the Hills.
+Decks under tree canopy also accumulate leaf litter and tannin staining, which needs oxalic acid treatment before any coating goes on.
+Heritage properties in the Hills may also have restrictions on fence colours and styles in conservation areas: check with the Adelaide Hills Council before choosing a bold colour.

 Hiring a Licensed Painter in SA